201508876PMH/IOT-Mesh-network/README.md

 #### Dynamically_plot_nodes

-In this folder running `python3 ./main` without fetching live data, will resul in the following image.
+In this folder running `python3 ./main` without fetching live data, will result in the following image.
 The program tries to depict how nodes will have a greater distance on how strong their TX & RX rates are.<br />

 <img src="https://i.imgur.com/F7nQ5GQ.png" width="350">